-Step Servicer Action • an amount that would create a post-modification MTMLTV ratio less than 80% using the interest-bearing principal balance, or • 30% of the gross post-modification UPB of the mortgage loan.
+Step Servicer Action an amount that would create a post-modification MTMLTV ratio of 50% using the interest-bearing UPB, or • 30% of the gross post-modification UPB of the mortgage loan.
+Note: Interest must not accrue on any principal forbearance.
+Principal forbearance is payable upon the earliest of the maturity of the mortgage loan modification, sale or transfer of the property, refinance of the mortgage loan, or payoff of the interest-bearing UPB.